canssidle/Morgan_chat_bot/Morgan_chat_bot/README.md

 Start the Server:

-Run the chatgpt.py file.
+- Run the chatgpt.py file.
-python chatgpt.py

 This will start a local server.

 # Access the Chatbot:

 Open your web browser and navigate to localhost:5000.

 Interact with the chatbot by typing in your queries.

 ## Features
-Custom Database: Tailored to address specific queries from Morgan State University's computer science students.
+- Custom Database: Tailored to address specific queries from Morgan State University's computer science students.
-OpenAI Integration: Utilizes advanced AI models for accurate and context-aware responses.
+- OpenAI Integration: Utilizes advanced AI models for accurate and context-aware responses.
-User-Friendly Interface: Simple and intuitive web interface for easy interaction.
+- User-Friendly Interface: Simple and intuitive web interface for easy interaction.